Three years full-time.

-This module aims to provide an introduction to the study of child health and well-being for early childhood students.
-It seeks to explore the relevant biological, ethical, socio-cultural, environmental and economic determinants of health, supported by the disciplines of biology, psychology, social policy, sociology and medicine.
+This module aims to provide an introduction to the study of health and wellbeing of children and families.
+It seeks to explore the roles and experiences of children and families in relation to health, illness and family life.

 Safeguarding children is a rapidly changing area of legislation, policy and practice which this module aims to keep pace with.
 The module provides students with an historical policy context in which to understand the origins of safeguarding children and the social construction of abuse.

 QAA subject benchmarks for Early Childhood Studies (Oct.
 2014) state that professional and practice development should be encouraged, therefore the structure and content of the module will also support students towards meeting the relevant requirements of particular statutory or regulatory bodies.
 The module content will relate and be determined by this and will be updated accordingly to ensure currency.

 This module will explore whether ‘play’ and ‘learning’ interact to further children’s development.
 Students will be encouraged to reflect on and explore historical and cultural perspectives on play and observed play behaviour, as well as significant theoretical views on the role of play in a child’s development.

 This module explores children’s everyday lives within various cultures, spaces, places and environments that they inhabit as such understanding is critical to making their worlds safer, facilitating their participatory roles in society, and implementing policies relevant to their geographies.